adfr/MCP_cloudera/README.md

 3. **List Jobs**: View all jobs in your project with their current status
 4. **Delete Jobs**: Remove individual jobs or all jobs in a project
 5. **Get Project ID**: Retrieve project ID from a project name
+6. **List Project Files**: View files and directories in your project
+7. **Model Management**: Create, list, and manage ML models and deployments
+8. **Experiment Tracking**: Log and manage ML experiments and runs
+9. **Application Management**: Create, update, and manage CML applications

 ## Installation